Backpacking the Long Path

 Camping

 Lean-tos or shelters located on the Long Path are three sided, open front structures with wood floors.
 They are usually buggy and almost all have resident mouse populations.
 In the Catskills, porcupines are a serious nuisance.
 They love anything salty, so hang your boots as well as your food.
-The Catskills and New Jersey are also home to black bears.
+The Catskills, Shawangunks and New Jersey are also home to black bears.
 Although bears are usually not a problem, you should know how to protect your food supply.
 The shelters are all first come, first served up to capacity, usually 6 to 8 people.
 Groups of three or more should not use the shelters unless there is remaining room left in the late afternoon.
 They should be ready to make room for through hikers arriving late.
 Except for the Appalachian Trail section and the Catskills, shelters or lean-tos are rare.
 A tent is a necessity for backpacking this trail.

 Although the Long Path passes through many State parks in its southern section, overnight camping is restricted to Cheesecote Park in the Town of Haverstraw (permit required), Harriman State Park (only within 100 yards of a lean-to), and the DEC lands along the Shawangunks.